Kannagi (Shinto)

+Kannagi (巫 or 神和ぎ or 神薙ぎ or 神凪) are shamans in Shinto.
+Unlike the similar term miko, the term is gender neutral.
+The term has a few different writing styles, one being 巫, which is a shared kanji character as used for the Chinese Wu shaman.

 Overview

-A kannagi represents the act of communicating with a devotee of a deity, or a possession of a deity, or a God, or a person who serves in that role.
-For more information, see Shaman (Fu, Kan-nagi).
+A kannagi represents the act of communicating with a yorishiro of a kami, or a possession of a kami, or a person who serves in that role.

-Kumagusu Minakata, in his book "Ichiko ni kansuru koto", refers to Priestesss serving shrines as "kannagi", and to walking priestesses as "miko".
+Kumagusu Minakata, in his book Ichiko ni kansuru koto, refers to miko serving shrines as kannagi, and to wandering miko as miko.